ircv3/ircv3-specifications/extensions/extoidc.md

 ## Flow

-The client SHALL utilize the `EXTOIDC token` command to issue a single-use token for authentication.
+The client SHALL utilize the `extoidc token` command to issue a single-use token for authentication.

 The client SHALL present the token to the Relying Party to begin an authentication session.